 (character), or"30yr"

-(character); if estimating over 30 years and age > 59, a warning will accompany the results regarding the reliability of the estimation (see the "Value" section for more information)- chol_unit
+If estimating over 30 years when age > 59, a warning will accompany the results regarding the reliability of the estimation (see the "Value" section for more information).

-Character (required, but has default): The unit of measurement for
+Character (optional behavior variable): The unit of measurement for

 total_c